markzhdan/Valbility/README.md

   - Mute/Unmute voice detection
   - Set voice activity threshold
-    - Once threshold is reached, the voice keybind will be presses if VALORANT is in focus
+    - Once threshold is reached, the voice keybind will be pressed if VALORANT is in focus

 - Audio
   - **Mute Game**: Mutes game when VALORANT is unfocused